Do you feel uneasy – even before in-laws arrive – because you’re expecting confrontations?

 It’s important to stay calm, neutral and respectful while around your in-laws to prevent any conflict from escalating.
 Wait until you’re around someone you feel safe with to talk things through, like a close friend or therapist, to vent those frustrations.

 #2 Set boundaries – and make sure everyone sticks to them.

 Parents don’t generally enjoy being told what to do, and your in-laws will be no exception.
 It is important that boundaries are set and respected.

-When working with Martin, I helped him find ways to talk with his partner and reassure her that his boundaries towards her parents were about trying to find the right balance for him to survive their toxic behavior without affecting her personal relationship with them.
-This is difficult if the daughter/son can’t see the dysfunctional behavior.
+When working with Martin, I helped him find ways to talk with his partner and reassure her that his boundaries towards her parents were about trying to find the right balance for him to survive their toxic behaviour without affecting her personal relationship with them.
+This is difficult if the daughter/son can’t see the dysfunctional behaviour.

-Unfortunately, this can lead to destroying the marital bond unless the couple can get on the same page about recognizing the toxic behaviors.
-Your partner may need to confront decades of abusive behavior and set boundaries with her parents if he/she is to sustain a healthy marriage.
+Unfortunately, this can lead to destroying the marital bond unless the couple can get on the same page about recognizing the toxic behaviours.
+Your partner may need to confront decades of abusive behaviour and set boundaries with her parents if he/she is to sustain a healthy marriage.

-#3 Remember that their toxic behavior isn’t going to change.
+#3 Remember that their toxic behaviour isn’t going to change.

 Martin had become very anxious around his in-laws, and this was beginning to affect his day-to-day life.
 He felt responsible for anything that went wrong at home, work and within his marriage.
 He felt like the “scapegoat” for anything that could – and did – go wrong.